Меню:

 Unit testing and frameworks

-In this article we'll talk mostly about unit testing, although some of these techniques could be used also for other test types.
+In this article we'll talk mostly about unit testing, although some of these techniques could be also used for other test types.

 Use of unit tests has several benefits: